Avnish94/ReciMe/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The repo is structured into the following way:
+The repo is structured in the following way:
   - All-project-code-components
     - create_tables.sql (database table creation file for project)
     - server.js